ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 #### <a name="behavior"></a>Behavior

 The `<amp-analytics>` element is used to measure activity on an AMP document.
 The details concerning what is measured and how that data is sent to an analytics server is specified in a JSON configuration object.
+It comes pre-configured to support many [analytics vendors](#analytics-vendors) out of the box.

 For example, the following `<amp-analytics>` element is configured to send a request to `https://example.com/analytics` when the document is first loaded, and each time an `<a>` tag is clicked: